By using this site, you agree to the Privacy Policy and Terms of Use.

 Photo by Jonas Von Werne on Unsplash

 Dortmund was founded in or around the year 882.
-More bombs fell on Dortmund than any other city during the Second World War.
 Numerous industrial landmarks serve as persistent reminders of times past.
 One such monument is the former Dortmund Phoenix-West blast furnace factory.

-The Ruhr Area, a heavily urbanized and industrialized region of Germany, is centered in Dortmund.
+The Ruhr Area, a heavily urbanised and industrialised region of Germany, is centred in Dortmund.
 It serves as a hub for education, the arts, and culture.

 9. Essen